 Sometimes the worst snow damage occurs when the temperature rises.
 Snow melt can leak through tiny cracks in your foundation, damaging your walls and flooding your basement.
 This problem can get worse over time, as repeated cycles of melting and refreezing add cracks to your foundation.

-Solution: To preventing melting snow damage: you need to ensure good drainage and seal cracks.
+Solution: To prevent melting snow damage: you need to ensure good drainage and seal cracks.
 Your gutters should be clear and angled to direct meltwater away from your house and towards street drains.
-You should also ensure the grade around your house slopes away, so melting snow doesn’t flow towards your foundation.
+You should also ensure the grade around your house slopes away, so that melting snow doesn’t flow towards your foundation.
 Shoveling snow away from your home can also reduce the risk of flooding.

 Repairing and sealing your foundation can also help prevent or reduce flooding.
 Patch cracks with concrete caulk, then add masonry sealer to the surface of your foundation.